k04an/WoWatch/README.md

 npm install
 ```

-And create `.env` file project directory to configure an app.
-This `.env` options is given below.
+And create `.env` file in app directory to configure an app.
+The `.env` options is given below.

 Run `db-sync.js` script to create database structure.
 ```bash